ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	webpack
 ```

-The minimal webpack config needed to enable building CKEditor 5 is:
+The minimal webpack configuration needed to enable building CKEditor 5 is:

 ```js
 // webpack.config.js